mdebone/plot.ly-biodiversity-challenge/README.md

 So all that is resolved, I have an uncaught reference error that the 'optionChanged' is not defined at HTML select element on change.
 I didn't think that I need to change it, but I guess I clearly do.
 And I have no idea why I would have an unchecked runtime error, butit says it all the same, index.html.1

+Made a copy of everything that was sort of working before trying to fix everything, added that and a plotly gauge template that I will try to get working as a seperate app.js